Best Gift Ideas for 15- and 16-Year-Old Girls

 With life becoming so much more about technical electronics, gifts of technology are wonderful and practical.
 Technology gifts range in price and needn't be overly expensive.

-- An iPad, or Amazon Kindle Reader is a great gift for girls and will help them with homework as well as entertainment.
+- An iPad or Amazon Kindle Reader is a great gift for girls and will help them with homework as well as entertainment.

 - A storage device in the form of a USB flash drive is handy for backing up schoolwork.
 Flash drives come in a wide variety of shapes and colors so you can find one to match her personality.

-- If you are unsure about what types of electronics she already has, consider a gift certificate to an Apple or other computer store in her area.
-These are always appreciated, for repairs, accessories, or other necessary items.
+- If you are unsure about what types of electronics she already has, consider a gift certificate to Apple or another computer store in her area.
+These are always appreciated for repairs, accessories, or other necessary items.

 Gifts to Share With Friends

 Girls love to share with their friends.
 They loan each other clothes and buy identical jewelry and accessories so they can wear them together.
 Your teenager will be surprised and delighted that your gift includes another one for her BFF!

 - You can't go wrong with accessories.
 Give the teenager in your life something she can wear—and include an identical one for her friend.
 Purses, belts, scarves, and hats are fun and inexpensive ways for your teenager to express her style.

 - Special jewelry, like a set of matching bracelets or necklaces, that she can share.